MELISSA BLOCK, Host:

 KUHN: The centerpiece of the show was the Zero-Emission House, a prototype home with technology from a number of big Japanese companies.
 House guide, Akiko Obayashi, explained that the house gets most of its electricity from renewable sources.

-Ms. AKIKO OBAYASHI (House Guide, Zero Emission House): At the moment, if the weather is good, we can provide all the electricity from the solar panels and also the wind turbine.
+AKIKO OBAYASHI: At the moment, if the weather is good, we can provide all the electricity from the solar panels and also the wind turbine.

 KUHN: The house's walls include built-in seismic shock absorbers.